 ClonePrep customizes instant clones during the creation process.

 ClonePrep ensures that all instant clones join an Active Directory domain.
-The clones have the same computer security identifiers (SIDs) as the master image.
+The clones have the same computer security identifiers (SIDs) as the parent VM.
 ClonePrep also preserves the globally unique identifiers (GUIDs) of applications, although some applications might generate a new GUID during customization.

 When you add an instant-clone desktop pool, you can specify a script to run immediately after a clone is created and another script to run before the clone is powered off.

 How ClonePrep Runs Scripts

 ClonePrep uses the Windows CreateProcess API to run scripts.
 Your script can invoke any process that can be created with the CreateProcess API.
 For example, cmd, vbscript, exe, and batch-file processes work with the API.

 Specifically, ClonePrep passes the path of the script as the second parameter to the CreateProcess API and sets the first parameter to